milan-duka/TaskTrackerApp/README.md

 # TaskTrackerApp
 Web API application which provides manipulation and tracking data about projects and tasks.

-It is created using Visual Studio 2022, C#, .NET 6.0, Entity Framework Core 6.0 and MS Sql Server 13
+It is created using Visual Studio 2022, C#, .NET 6.0, Entity Framework Core 6.0, MS Sql Server 13 and Swagger

 Database is created and managed by code-first aproach using Entity Framework.
 If you want to download or clone this repository and try it in Visual Studio, after opening of TaskTrackerApp solution